 It’s a rare occasion when our Sunday morning messages mirror the ones at our college and young adult services but it does happen.
-Currently, Pastor Grogan is preaching on a series called Marvel – Everyone has a story.
+Everyone has a story.
 We’re highlighting marvelous ways that God has moved in our congregants’ lives and illustrate how God moved in the journeys of several Old Testament characters.
 I am speaking on Identity Theft and how in the lives of the Patriarchs, God needed to do some heavy reminding of Who He is and who we are.

 As I reflect on some of the struggles I’ve faced the past five years, coupled with Moses’ encounter on Mount Sinai, I began to meditate on the virtue of desert or valley experiences.
 My big frustration surrounded the thought that heaven was silent despite asking continuously for a solution.
 It occurred to me that we might not be able to hear God because…

 We Whine and Complain Too Much

 The wandering Israelites did quite a bit of this.
 Where are we going?
 Are we there yet?
 I have to go to the bathroom!
 How much longer?
 I’m hungry!
 I’m thirsty!
 I’m scared of snakes!
 It’s too hot!
 Where are we going again?
 Why have you led us out here to die?
 Were there not enough graves in Egypt?
 Moses who?
 It’s hard to hear the still small voice of God above the clamor of our discontent attitudes. #UGH